🩸 LGC Health Initiative

 Your voice can save lives.

-Join Life Global Canada to spread awareness about blood disorders and the importance of early screening.
+Join Life Global Canada to help spread awareness about blood disorders and the importance of early screening.
+Volunteers can help organize community events, support families, and fundraise for blood supply and treatment programs.

 👉 [Become a Volunteer]